MatrixDev/GradleAndroidRustPlugin/README.md

 4. **Output Placement**: Compiled .so files are automatically placed in jniLibs directories
 5. **Integration**: Android build system picks up the libraries automatically

+### How to install

+The puglin is avaiable here : https://plugins.gradle.org/plugin/io.github.rodroidmods.android-rust

 ### Cargo.toml Requirements

 Your Rust library must be configured as a C dynamic library: